KAKADIYAS/Tycho_Tushal_Kakadiya.github.io/README.md

   ![Scatter2](https://github.com/KAKADIYAS/Kakadiya_Tycho.github.io/assets/97363259/6db5922c-b954-4797-bce5-d8830c9d1745)

 - Choropleth Map1
-- This graphical plot, an interactive choropleth map, displays all deaths for all 50 States in the United States from 1888 to 2014 year wise.
-It explains why particular locations or sets of states, like New York, have lighter hues more frequently in the US's northwest.
+- This graphical plot, is an interactive choropleth map, displays all deaths for all 50 States in the United States from 1888 to 2014 in sequance of years.
+It explains why particular states, like New York, have lighter hues more frequently in the US's northwest side, which particularly follows the high number of cases.
 ![image](https://github.com/user-attachments/assets/ec6be4e9-a1b2-49b3-92de-668619287f26)

   ![newplot (1)](https://github.com/KAKADIYAS/Kakadiya_Tycho.github.io/assets/97363259/f2022069-f3d7-4982-95f4-7abd0248e77a)

 - Choropleth Map2
-- This graphical plot, an interactive choropleth map, displays all cases for all 50 States in the United States from 1888 to 2014 year wise.
-It explains why particular locations or sets of states, like New York, have lighter hues more frequently in the US's northwest.
+- This graphical plot, is also an interactive choropleth map, displays all cases for all 50 States in the United States from 1888 to 2014 year wise.
+It explains why particular states, like New York, have lighter hues more frequently in the US's northwest.
 ![image](https://github.com/user-attachments/assets/b79e31f1-2a25-462f-b60d-9fac36337a28)